 Vanilla is similar to salt in that it enhances all of the other ingredients.
 But what if you don't have any on hand?
 Yes, you can leave it out, it won't destroy the integrity of the recipe, but like salt, a little goes a long way.

 SUGAR - Yes, more sugar!
-For this icing well just need some powdered sugar (confectioner's sugar).
+For the icing, we'll need some powdered sugar.

 How To Make Mulled Wine Cake